rstewart456/rsautowind/README.md

 To run the cli type autowind

+This cli will work with React or Angular.

 The RSautoWind cli was created for my personal use.
-I wanted an cli to copy my configuration files and install programs that allow tailwindcss and purgecss to work.
-This cli will work with React or Angular.
-This program will make a backup copy of the package.json file.
-The RSautoWind was created for new app's and the app was created with Angular cli or create-react-app.
+I wanted a cli to copy my configuration files and install tailwind, purgecss and their dependencies.
+The RSautoWind was designed for new app's that were created with Angular cli or create-react-app.

 React
-The cli will install postcss, purgecss, tailwindcss, autoprefixer, and craco for react. craco (create react app configeration override) allows react to use postcss without much editing.
+The cli will install postcss, purgecss, tailwindcss, autoprefixer, and craco for react. craco (create react app configuration override) allows react to use postcss without much editing.

-- Ths cli was not tested for SCSS or SAAS in React.
-You might need to edit your index.js to point to tailwindcss file (/assets/main.css)
+- Ths cli was not tested with SAAS or SCSS in React.

+- If you install SAAS or SCSS before using RSautoWind.
+You might need to edit your index.js file and import the tailwindcss file
+(/assets/main.css).

 Angular